LetteraUnica/HuffPost-analysis/final-project/report.md

 ### Topics by category

-To see how the topics relate to the categories of the dataset, we used the learned topic model to assign a topic distribution to each article, and grouped the article by category.
+To see how the topics relate to the categories of the dataset, we used the learned topic model to assign a topic distribution to each article, then we grouped the articles by category.
 For presentation purposes we only show the top 5 categories.

 <img src="images/topics_by_category.png" alt="drawing" width="450"/>